info-441-sp22/DevDeck/README.md

 		-   Change the welcome message to the user based on whether the user is signed in.
 	-   GET	-	‘/heartbeat’
 		-   Check whether the user session has expired based on the session cookie.
+-   ‘/comments’
+  -   POST	-	‘ /’
+      -   Post a comment when logged into a user account.
+    -   GET	-	‘ /’
+        -   Get all comments for a given post.
+-   ‘/images’
+  -   POST	-	‘ /profile’
+      -   Post
+  -   POST	-	‘ /post’
+      -   Post
+  -   GET	-	‘ /’
+      -   Get
+    -   GET	-	‘ /profile’
+        -   Get
+  -   GET	-	‘ /post’
+      -   Get